grammyjs/website/site/docs/guide/middleware.md

 Furthermore, it does not matter how many arguments your middleware takes: `() => {}` will be handled exactly as `(ctx) => {}`, or as `(ctx, next) => {}`.

-There are two types of middleware: functions and objects. middleware objects are simply a wrapper for middleware functions.
+There are two types of middleware: functions and objects.
+Middleware objects are simply a wrapper for middleware functions.

-This is mostly used internally, but can sometimes also help third-party libraries, or in advanced use cases:
+They are mostly used internally, but can sometimes also help third-party libraries, or be used in advanced use cases, such as with [Composer](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Composer):

 ```ts
 const bot = new Bot("<token>");